robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 The following interfaces are not yet implemented:

-- Every interface introduced after VST 3.0.2 with the exceptons of `IEditController2` and `INoteExpressionController` which has already been implemented
+- Every interface introduced after VST 3.1.0 with the exception of `INoteExpressionController` which has already been implemented
 - The [Presonus extensions](https://presonussoftware.com/en_US/developer),
   although most of these things seem to overlap with newer VST3 interfaces